 Who directed the 2001 film Session 9?

 Brad Anderson directed the 2001 film Session 9.
-He had previously built a career crafting gentle romantic comedies like Next Stop Wonderland and Happy Accidents before delivering this psychological horror film.
+He had previously directed two romantic comedies before making this his first foray into horror.

 Short answers, pulled from the story.

 Brad Anderson directed the 2001 film Session 9.
-He had previously built a career crafting gentle romantic comedies like Next Stop Wonderland and Happy Accidents before delivering this psychological horror film.
+He had previously directed two romantic comedies before making this his first foray into horror.

-The film Session 9 was shot on location in the actual disused Danvers State Mental Hospital in Danvers, Massachusetts.
-Most of the film was shot in a small section of the building because the rest was deemed unsafe for shooting.
+Production took place inside the disused Danvers State Mental Hospital in Danvers, Massachusetts.
+Most of the filming occurred within a small section of the building because the rest was deemed unsafe for shooting.

-The film Session 9 premiered at the Fantasia Festival in July 2001.
-It played on 30 screens in theaters on August 10 and ended its American theatrical run on October 18.
+Session 9 premiered at the Fantasia Festival in July 2001 before releasing to theaters on August 10.
+It ended its American theatrical run on October 18 grossing $378,176.